 If a student fails to make satisfactory progress in completing the prescribed course of study, the Committee shall take appropriate action to correct the deficiency (ies).
 In instances involving repeated failures of a student to maintain satisfactory academic/professional progress, the Committee may recommend dismissal.

 If a student's academic performance is scheduled for discussion during a Student Promotion and Graduation Committee meeting and the result could change the student's status in the college (extended program or dismissal), then the student will be invited to either appear personally before the committee or submit a letter or documentation to be presented at the meeting on their behalf.
 The invited students must indicate, in writing, their intention to appear or provide their materials 24 hours prior to the scheduled meeting to the Associate Dean of Academic Affairs.
-The information will be forwarded to the Chair of the SPGC.
+The information will be provided to the Chair and committee members of the SPGC.

 Among the options available to the Committee in regard to unsatisfactory student performance are:

 Within two working days following the Committee Meeting, the Associate Dean is responsible for providing notification in writing with a delivery confirmation (i.e., next-day express mail, e-mail, or hand-delivery) to the involved student, informing him/her of the recommendation of the Committee.
-The Dean is responsible for reviewing all recommendations for consistency with stated College academic policies and practices.
+The Associate Dean is responsible for reviewing all recommendations for consistency with stated College academic policies and practices.
 The Dean or Associate Dean is responsible for providing written notification to all appropriate academic support offices (i.e., Registrar, Student Financial Services, etc.).